 Acid is a powerful mind-altering chemical.
 Its effects can last up to

 Some people who have used acid report having a “bad trip,” which means that their experience was unpleasant.
 A bad trip may be terrifying or deeply disturbing.

-The Drug Enforcement Administration (DEA) classify acid as a Schedule I drug.
-This means that it has no accepted medical use and has a high potential for abuse.
+The Drug Enforcement Administration (DEA) classifies acid as a Schedule I drug.
+This means that it has no accepted medical use at this time and has a high potential for misuse.

-It is this that leads to the perception-altering effects of these hallucinogenic drugs.
+It is serotonin that leads to the perception-altering effects of these hallucinogenic drugs.
 In fact, acid is one of several

 Serotonin helps control a person’s:

 - body temperature